 The Information Commissioner’s Office ruled in our favour against the Home Office requiring it to provide us with the submissions to the MR consultation.

 The submissions provide useful information, but it’s a depressing picture of sparse safeguarding understanding in so many Regulated Activities.
 It is the Department for Education which is responsible for the disrepair and dysfunction within the safeguarding framework that fails staff, children and their parents.
 The framework’s design emerged from social work practice, dominated as it is by familial neglect and its consequences.
 The resulting thicket of confusion was then misapplied to strategically important and complex Regulated Activities in a thoughtless ‘one size fits’ all approach.
-As data reveals these settings require the legislative foundation of well-designed MR as data reveals.
+As data reveals these settings require the legislative foundation of well-designed MR.

-You may find many of the responses from professional bodies quite inexplicable.
+Like us you may find many of the responses from professional bodies quite inexplicable.

 Surprisingly perhaps, no National Governing Bodies of sport made a submission to the consultation.
 Why not?
 Neither did the Catholic Church or the Church of England with the exception of the Diocese of Canterbury (see #556 and the answer to Q7), and it’s worth reading.